jatuhurrra/LLM-for-Intent-Classification/README.md

 ![Results](/images/ZeroshotGPT4.png)

 We can deduce that LLMs are capable of zero-shot intent classificaiton.
+With more advanced prompting techniques, we can signifcicantly improve the accuracy on predicting the intent of any texts.

 ## Citation
 Please cite as follows